Communities

 Soy sauces usually contain around 2% alcohol.
 Alcohol is often a byproduct of fermentation.

-Andreas from the dark caverns‭ in my experience and research not all do.
+Andreas witnessed the end of the world today‭ in my experience and research not all do.

 pureferret ‭ Ethanol is a byproduct of the fermentation process that’s used to produce soy sauce.
 Kikkoman once even marketed their soy sauce with claiming that the 2% ethanol add «a special taste» to it.
 (Sadly, I am unable to find the source for that at this moment)